LeetLLM

 The fix

 Retry with an error message so the model can attempt to fix its JSON format.
-Alternatively, use a constrained generation mode like structured outputs if your provider supports it.
+Better yet, enable strict structured tool schemas when your provider supports them.[4]
 By wrapping the JSON parser in a try-except block, we catch decoding failures.
 We then append the error as a tool response, prompting the model to re-generate valid arguments in the next iteration.

 1try: 2 args = json.loads(tool_call.function.arguments) 3except json.JSONDecodeError as e: 4 messages.append({ 5 "role": "tool", 6 "tool_call_id": tool_call.id, 7 "content": f"Error parsing arguments: {e}.
 Please try again with valid JSON."
 8 }) 9 continue